mattereppe/otupy/docs/source/usage.rst

 Basic usage description covers the step to instantiate the ``Producer`` and the ``Consumer``, and to send messages.
 This requires the availability of a minimal set of encoders, transfer protocols, profiles, and actuator implementations.
-See the `Developing extensions <docs/developingextensions.md>`__ Section to learn how to add your custom extensions.
+See the `Developing extensions :doc:`developingextensions` Section to learn how to add your custom extensions.

 In the following we refer to the implementation of a ``Controller`` that sends *Commands* and a ``Server`` that controls local security functions.
 Simple implementation of these functions are provided in the ``examples`` folder.